Arkansas virus hospitalizations at new high as classes begin

-The state on Friday reported more than 3,000 new virus cases and 36 COVID-19 deaths.
-There are only 22 intensive care unit beds available in the state, according to the Department of Health.
-Arkansas’ virus hospitalizations increased by 62 since Thursday.
-There are 515 COVID-19 patients in the state’s ICUs and 296 on ventilators.
+There are only 22 intensive care unit beds available in the state, the Department of Health said.
+There are 553 COVID-19 patients in ICUs around the state and 323 on ventilators.